WebAssembly/spec/spectec/README.md

   "^" arith                            list of specific length
 ```

-Custom operators and brackets are uninterpreted by the DSL semantics itself and can be used to define symbolic syntax for language or relations.
+Custom atoms, operators and brackets are uninterpreted by the DSL semantics itself and can be used to define symbolic syntax for language or relations.
 (Currently, most operators are binary, with hard-coded "natural" precedences.
 But these should be sufficient to emulate the kind of mixfix notation used for most relations.)